dForDeveloper/dog-party/README.md

 ![screenshot of my dog party](screenshot.png)

 ## Synopsis
-The goal of this project was to replicate the structure and styling of this image of a website for dogs without using `flex-box` or `grid`
+The goal of this project was to recreate this static comp without using`flex-box` or `grid`.
 ![screenshot of original dog party](dog-party.png)

 ## Built With